leekj3133/MINR_study/README.md

 ## Description:

-This repository contains frontend UI code and utility modules for a bladder cancer recurrence prediction model.
+This repository contains the frontend UI code and utility modules for a bladder cancer recurrence prediction model.
-The code supports user input, preprocessing, and integration with a deep learning survival model.
+It supports user input, preprocessing, and integration with a deep learning–based survival prediction model.

-⚠️ Due to internal restrictions, the actual trained model and execution pipeline are **not available** in this repository.
+⚠️ Due to internal restrictions, the trained model weights and execution pipeline are not included in this repository.
-This version is for code structure review or documentation purposes only.
+This version is intended for code structure review and documentation purposes only.

 ## Files: